ManuCiao10/monitor/README.md

 ### Add

+1. Add Transport
-1. Uses chromedp only for initial cookie acquisition
+2. Uses chromedp only for initial cookie acquisition
-2. Inizialize the request with cookies
+3. Inizialize the request with cookies
 4. Fix import fucntion from another package/file
-4. Add random working headers
+5. Add random working headers
-5. check if the certificate is good with the request
 6. Add random working proxies
 7. TLS/SSL protocol ✔️
 8. check the cookies assigned to the user